kometsoft/laravel-ui/resources/tabler/README.md

 ]
 ```

-2. In your blade files, update your `@vite` blade directive array value with the related paths

-3. In `vite.config.js` file, update your `plugins.laravel.input` array value with the related paths

-4. Also add this to `vite.config.js` file
+2. Also add this to `vite.config.js` file

 ```js
 resolve: {